deeptools/deepTools/manual/visualizations.md

 <a name="examples"/>
 ## Example figures

 Here you see a typical, not too pretty example of a heatmap.
-We will use this example to explain several features of heatmapper, so do take a closer look.
+We will use this example to explain several features of computeMatrix and heatmapper, so do take a closer look.

+### Heatmap with all genes scaled to the one size and user-specified groups of genes
 ![Heatmap](https://raw.github.com/fidelram/deepTools/master/examples/visual_hm_DmelPolII.png "Heatmap of RNA Polymerase II ChIP-seq")

 The plot was produced with the following commands: